Understanding Olive Oil’s Smoke Point

 Here at Nest Wellness, we embrace and use only natural, real food ingredients for optimal health.
 Questions about olive oil are among the most common queries I receive.
 I want to debunk a common myth about olive oil and set the record straight.
 Contrary to popular belief, you can indeed cook with olive oil over high heat.
 So, let’s dive into the science and find out why good quality olive oil is your culinary companion for all your high-temperature cooking needs as well as dressings, marinades and more!

 Olive oil, often referred to as liquid gold, has long been a kitchen staple.
 However, not all olive oils are created equal, and the healthiest choice is extra virgin olive oil, which is particularly rich in polyphenols.
+Olive oil is rich in monounsaturated fats, which are known for their stability at high heat, making them an excellent choice for cooking.
+The antioxidants in olive oil not only contribute to its health benefits but also its ability to withstand higher cooking temperatures without degrading.
 In this article, we’ll explore the wonders of high-quality olive oil, shed light on the importance of choosing trustworthy brands, and delve into the incredible health benefits olive oil offers.

 The Myth